melezhik/sparky/README.md

 # Sparky Web UI

-And finally Sparky has a simple web UI to show builds statuses and reports.
+And finally Sparky has a simple web UI to show jobs statuses and reports.

 To run Sparky CI web app: